,

 Set up a simple website

-Your website should include important details like what you do, where you’re based, and how people can place an order, and add plenty of mouth-watering photos.
+Your website should include important details like what you do, where you’re based, and how people can place an order – and don’t forget to add plenty of mouth-watering photos.

-There are tons of website builders to choose from, including WordPress, Squarespace and Wix.
+There are lots of website builders to choose from, including WordPress, Squarespace and Wix.

 A Google Business Profile is an important part of any local advertising strategy.
 This means your business will appear in Google search and Google Maps when people are looking for cake businesses in their local area.
 If customers can’t visit your home to buy your cakes, you can hide your home address on your listing and still appear in the local area as a delivery business.